aryklein/poc-kubernetes/kubernetes-do/README.md

 ## How to create a cluster

-You need to create a **DigitalOcean Personal Access Token** and pass it through an environment variable `TF_VAR_do_token`.
+Create a **DigitalOcean Personal Access Token** and pass it through an environment variable `TF_VAR_do_token`.

 ```bash